Home DFS SB OD SDN DFSM THP $5

 In 1993, “It Was A Good Day” by Ice Cube peaked at number 27 on the U.K. pop singles chart.

-In 1993, “Jump (Live)” by Van Halen peaked at number 26 on the U.K. pop singles chart.
+In 1993, “Jump (live)” by Van Halen peaked at number 26 on the U.K. pop singles chart.

 In 1999, “Killin' Time” by Tina Cousins peaked at number 15 on the U.K. pop singles chart.

-In 2021, “Latest Trends” by A1 x J1 peaked at number 2 on the U.K. pop singles chart.
+In 2021, “Latest Trends” by A1 and J1 peaked at number 2 on the U.K. pop singles chart.

 In 1993, “Let It Ride” by Ariel peaked at number 57 on the U.K. pop singles chart.

-In 1976, “Let's Do The Latin Hustle” by M And O Band peaked at number 16 on the U.K. pop singles chart.
+In 1976, “Let's Do The Latin Hustle” by M and O Band peaked at number 16 on the U.K. pop singles chart.

 In 1999, “Let's Get Down” by Spacedust peaked at number 20 on the U.K. pop singles chart.